 Abongile Gxuluwe is staying with his mother and older sister.
 His home town in the Eastern Cape is Cofimvaba.
 He is the mentor of the grade 6 and 7 boys, responsible for sport for grade 4 to 10.
 He also formed a soccer team with the boys that he mentors.
 He wants to make Kayamandi a home for everyone, even tourists.
 He is upset because people are still scared to come to Kayamandi to enjoy themselves.
 The young people in Kayamandi that drink a lot and do drugs upset him, while the fact that Kayamandi has become a better place because of the many NPO’s that are helping the youth and provide job opportunities gives him hope.
 Changing Kayamandi is his dream.

 Gwen Krüger (Mama G) is a qualified teacher that has been involved at Legacy since 2007 and who sees her work at Legacy as a calling.
-At Khulani she manages the maths programme for the Siyakhula kids and the Khulani Clever kids programme for grade 4-7.
+At Khulani she manages the literacy programme for the Siyakhula kids and the Khulani Clever kids programme for grade 4-7.
 For her, education is one of the best gifts you can give to somebody.
 She is upset about the big gap between rich and poor in Stellenbosch, but also sees that there are many people committed to make a difference.
 The people of Kayamandi gives her hope because they make a living there with a smile on their face.
 She dreams of better education for all the children of South Africa, better housing and jobs for everyone.

 Helen Hendriks is the manager of uVuyo, the skills training centre for women at Legacy.
 She works at Legacy because she believes that when people create and work with colour and texture they also start to dream, to hope and to have joy.
 She sees Stellenbosch as a beautiful town with many talented people, but also with people who never get to know anyone who suffers materially.
 The feeling of hopelessness when she drives through Kayamandi upsets her, but the women who have the courage to learn new skills, who do whatever they can to look after their families and who are still joyful in the most difficult circumstances gives her hope.
 Her dream for the future is to give more women the opportunity to help themselves – so that they can have the energy to help others – this will bring uVuyo (‘joy’).